Casey-ama-bioinformatics/Bulk-RNA-Seq/README.md

   column_to_rownames("sample")

 ```
 When converting the conditions and tissue into factors, `DESeq2` uses the first level as the baseline/control (lean, PVA) as this package uses a pairwise comparison between the average expression of two groups.
+I used `table()` to ensure that the levels are correct before proceeding.
 ```R
 # Convert to factors
 sample_table$condition <- factor(sample_table$condition, levels = c("Lean", "HFD"))